The benefits of pet therapy

 Spending time with pets is correlated to fewer visits to the doctor and reduced medication intake, as well as lower cholesterol and blood pressure.

-Elderly people who take part in pet therapy also recover quicker from illness and surgery, deal with stressful situations better, and have a reduced risk of heart disease.
+Older people who take part in pet therapy also recover quicker from illness and surgery, deal with stressful situations better, and have a reduced risk of heart disease.

 Pet therapy is also a great way of re-engaging an older person who is normally unresponsive to other therapies.
-A furry friend can make elderly people feel needed and comforted, and pets can remind the person of former, well-loved pets from their past.
+A furry friend can make older people feel needed and comforted, and pets can remind the person of former, well-loved pets from their past.

 Bringing a dog into an aged care facility, for example, can make the sterile, hospital-like environment feel a lot more homely and joyful.
 Pet therapy is a great way to pass on the benefits that many pet owners experience.